Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Spin response methods

 An important aspect to be considered is the convergence of Eq.~\eqref{chi0} --- failing to achieve numerical precision may give rise to spurious results~\cite{Steiauf:2005bv,Barati:2014gh}.
 This can be partly solved using sophisticated schemes to perform those calculations~\cite{Muniz:2002jw,Lounis:2011bn}.
 When the broadening is lowered, the convergence of the wave vector summation is affected by the increasingly dominant role of the poles of the Green functions in the vicinity of the Fermi energy.
 For that reason, to capture the intricacies of the electronic states --- in particular, the important contributions from the small gaps opened by the weak SOI ---, we calculated the slope of the response function using a very fine integration mesh on the Brillouin zone reaching up to $10^9$ k-points.
 The results in Fig.~\ref{fig:alpha}c also demonstrate that the divergence is not an issue of numerical convergence, since this behavior is shifted to larger values of broadenings, for which the convergence is more easily achieved.

 Nevertheless, such diverging effect only occurs in the presence of spin-orbit interaction.
-In Fig.~\ref{fig:alpha}d we also display the values of $\alpha$ obtained using the ISM when the SOI is not included in the calculations (triangles connected by solid lines).
+In Fig.~\ref{fig:alpha}b we also display the values of $\alpha$ for Co fcc obtained using the ISM when the SOI is not included in the calculations (circles connected by dashed lines).
 In this case, $\alpha_\text{noSOI}$ linearly goes to zero when the broadening is decreased~\cite{Costa:2015hp}.
 The non-vanishing damping when SOI is not present can be interpreted as originating from the finite electronic lifetimes introduced by the constant broadening parameter.
 As it stands, $\eta$ represents the coupling to a fictitious reservoir~\cite{Wieser:2015jt,Mahfouzi:2017kv} providing dissipation mechanisms that physically should originate from disorder or temperature, for example.

-Obtaining the damping from the FMR spectra when SOI is not present requires an applied magnetic field, such that the resonance frequency becomes finite and an infinite response at zero frequency (representing no cost of energy due to the rotational symmetry, i.e., the Goldstone mode) is avoided.
+Obtaining the damping from the FMR spectra when SOI is not present requires an applied magnetic field, such that the resonance frequency becomes finite and avoiding an infinite response at zero frequency (representing no cost of energy due to the rotational symmetry, i.e., the Goldstone mode).
 Nevertheless, the results presented in Fig.~\ref{fig:alpha}d were obtained using the ISM without any applied field.
 Calculations with an applied magnetic field shifting the peak to the original anisotropy energy were indistinguishable from those values (with variations smaller than $3\%$).
 This is accordance to the phenomenological expectations expressed through Eq.~\eqref{llg+-}, where the slope is independent of the magnetic field.

-The results that we have just discussed demonstrate that, when the spin and orbital degrees of freedom interact, the energy is quickly transferred from the former to the latter in the low broadening regime.
-Since this limit represents electrons retaining their state for long times ($\tau\rightarrow\infty$), it indicates that the divergence of the Gilbert damping arises from intraband transitions allowed by the presence of the SOI (as previously demonstrated using the torque correlation method in Ref.~\onlinecite{Gilmore:2007ev}).
-Nevertheless, it was argued in Ref.~\onlinecite{Edwards:2016be} that these contributions vanish within a consistent perturbative approach, and so the divergent behavior should not be present.
-This will be discussed in Sec.~\ref{ttresponse}.
+One can put our results for bulk ferromagnets into perspective by comparing with low dimensional systems.
+We investigated this case within our linear response approach, using monolayers of Fe, Co and Ni.
+The calculations follow the same procedure, except that the sum over $\VEC{k}$ vectors in Eq.~\eqref{chi0} is restricted to the 2D Brillouin zone.
+The results are presented as triangles (Fe), circles (Co) and squares (Ni) connected by dotted lines in Fig.~\ref{fig:alpha}d, and once again exhibit a monotonous decay with the decrease of $\eta$.
+We note that previous calculations of the damping parameter in thin films also did not find it to increase rapidly for decreasing broadening~\cite{Barati:2014gh,Costa:2015hp}.